31 December 2008

 "The world can certainly do without your distorted and politically opinionated comments!"

 While you are containing your laughter, I would like to say that I really like His Majesty the King.
 In fact, I think he's terrific.
 If he were younger I would even call him cool since he is definitely his own man, which is something W can never claim to be.
 Tragically, George is almost universally considered to be the worst president in history (so far).
-He is leaving a lot of undeserved wealth and power in his wake as well as a world that is a far more dangerous place to live in.
+He is leaving a world that is a far more dangerous place to live in.
 Even Herbert Hoover, the Father of the Great Depression of 1929, will probably be remembered more fondly.

 You may not even know who Eartha Kitt was.
 However, she may have helped to change the course of the war in Vietnam in about two minutes.
 During a time when LBJ was struggling to determine the direction of the war, Lady Bird hosted a luncheon for women at the White House.
 It was 1968 and Eartha was one of the guests.
 When the opportunity arose she made some very pointed anti-war comments that some have characterized as a tongue-lashing.
 All those present were shocked, including the First Lady and her Secret Service detail.
 The story made the network news broadcasts that evening.
 It may come as no surprise that she was later investigated by the CIA and FBI and was virtually banned from performing in the U.S. Nevertheless, her comments surely changed many peoples' attitudes about the war, possibly even including LBJ's.
 Of all her many professional accomplishments over a long career, her White House appearance will be one of the best remembered.
 Miss Kitt passed away on Christmas Day.